diogovalentepcs/eurostat/README.md

 ```

-## Read the Eurostat dimensions of a dataset via SDMX service:
+## Read the Eurostat dimensions of a dataset that is available via SDMX service:

 ```python
 eurostat.get_sdmx_dims(code)